afpineda/OpenSourceSimWheelESP32/doc/RenameDeviceWin_en.md

   [HID over GATT specification](https://www.bluetooth.com/specifications/specs/hid-over-gatt-profile-1-0/) there is nowhere to get a display name.
   When a device is advertised, Windows ought to take note of the device name, but it doesn't.
-  The open-source community is still in the dark about how commercial products display a custom display name.
+  The open-source community is still in the dark about how commercial products show a custom display name.